jeaninemjordan/bikesharing/README.md

 ### Project overview

 Bike sharing programs have risen in popularity across the United States since the mid-2000s and offer their customers the convenience of bike rental options wherever there are in their cities.
 Programs generally include station-based bikes and payment systems that can be utilized with memberships and passes or per-hour usage fees.
 Bike sharing options benefit citizens due to their low cost, often being a cheaper option to car rentals or public transportation.
 In areas that attract tourism, bike sharing programs are popular ways to encourage visitors to explore the city all while exercising and enjoying the nature around them.
-Bike sharing programs offer cost efficient solutions to occasional bikers, tourists, and commuters who cannot travel with and store their personal bikes with them.
+Bike sharing programs offer eco-friendly as well as cost efficient solutions to occasional bikers, tourists, and commuters who cannot travel with and store their personal bikes with them.

 The purpose of this project is to prepare a visual analysis of NYC CitiBike data for potential investors interested in implementing a similar bike-sharing program in Des Moines, Iowa.
 The data chosen for this analysis was from the month of August, a historically busy month for business with Citibike, from the year 2019 in New York City, New York.